ndinh02/data_analysis01/README.md

 | 4  | Sales Manager                              | Overview of online sales                           | To track sales performance in comparison to the budget over the last 3 years | Power BI dashboard with KPIs compared to the budget |

 ## Daten Cleansing und Transformation (SQL)
 To build the data model, the required data was extracted from the SQL database.
 I create 3 DIM Tables and 1 FACT Table.
-The details how i filter out the necessary data from database will be included as sql files.
+The detail files, how i filtered out the necessary data from database, will be included as sql files.

            *Note*: An Excel file for the budget was also provided and later added in Power BI.